kamzyc/foodMe/readme.md

 -  [dotenv](https://www.npmjs.com/package/dotenv) - to hide API key and also API url
 -  [fraction.js](https://www.npmjs.com/package/fraction.js) - for displaying fractions in more pleased way

+Site is deployed on netlify, with continouse integration.

 <p>&nbsp;</p>

 # Features